isaac-mason/arancini/packages/arancini/README.md

 - 🍃 ‎ Zero dependencies
 - 🖇 ‎ [Easy integration with React](https://github.com/isaac-mason/arancini/tree/main/packages/arancini-react)

 ## Introduction

+Arancini is an Entity Component System (ECS) library for JavaScript.
+It aims to strike a balance between ease of use and performance.

 In arancini, entities are regular javascript objects, and components are properties on those objects.
 You can use arancini to structure demanding applications such as games and simulations.